mm3509/b9122/syllabus/appendix-grading.md

 - **Doc-tests and test-driven development** (10%): for full credit, the code has the required number of doc-tests and passes all of them; otherwise, partial credit is proportional to the number of doc-tests it passes.

 - **Defensive programming** (10%): for full credit, the code raises errors on all edge and corner cases (beyond test and corner cases supplied, and if required in the assignment).
-Note that this criterion will only run after the assignment is due: you will have to think for yourself which edge cases could be present, and anticipate for them ahead of receiving your grade.
+Note that this criterion is hidden until the due date: you will have to think for yourself which edge cases could be present, and anticipate for them ahead of receiving your grade.

 - **Results** (25%): for full credit, the code does what it is supposed to do and provides the right output for test input; otherwise, partial credit is proportional to the number of test cases it passes.